Joshua-W-Adams/aws_infrastructure_boilerplate/aws/services/cloud_functions/lambda/lambda.md

 ## Destinations

-Destinations support failed and successful function invocations and multiple destinations for each resuolt type.
+Destinations support failed and successful function invocations and multiple destinations for each result type.

 ![](./../../../img/lambda_destinations.png)